DoctorekSpace/outline-mc/README.md

 - Biblioteczki
 - Beczki

-## Instalacja
+## Instalation
-- Pobierz najnowsze archiwum.
+- Download latest archive.
-- Przeciągnij archiwum do folderu Resourcepack Minecraft.
+- Drag archive to resourcepack minecraft folder.
-- Jeśli pakiet zasobów nie pojawi się, rozpakuj archiwum.
+- If the resource pack does not show up, unpack the archive.